 Other intangibles which consist of computer software, include computer software under development of £83m (2020: £99m), of which £31m is internally generated (2020: £68m).
+For the Company, all computer software is externally generated.

-The impairment charge of £27m (2020: £30m) relates to computer software no longer expected to yield future economic benefits as it has become obsolete.
+The impairment charge of £26m (2020: £25m) relates to computer software no longer expected to yield future economic benefits as it has become obsolete.